BobGerman/whosnext/README.md

 - Use of Fluid framework to synchronize the contents of a meeting tab
 - Creating and saving a Fluid Relay Service container in the tab configuration page

+WARNING: For simplicity, this sample uses the **InsecureTokenProvider** class to communicate with the Fluid Relay Service.
+This class should not be used in production; see [this page](https://fluidframework.com/docs/apis/test-client-utils/insecuretokenprovider-class/) for details.

 ## Minimal Path to Awesome

 ### Provision an Azure Fluid Relay Service